+13. Is revenue from Keno or TAB included as gaming revenue?
+No, gaming revenue means the total daily net cash balances of all gaming machines at an approved venue during the financial year.
+It does not include Keno or TAB revenue.
+However, Keno and TAB revenue will be included in non-gaming revenue, which will be used to calculate the proportion of non-gaming revenue applied for Class B calculation.
 14. Do I prepare the CBS based on the payments made?
 Only payments made between 1 July and 30 June in that financial year can be claimed in that CBS submission.
-However, an exception is applied to Class A (d), Class A (e), Class B (c) and Class C (c) where accrued expenses or reasonably estimated costs can be claimed. cannot log in to the CBS submission portal using the given username and We strongly recommend venue operators test and ensure their login is If the issue persists, contact us at Gambling.Audit@vgccc.vic.gov.au.
-17. Can I make changes to the CBS submission?
+However, an exception applies to Class A (d), Class A (e), Class B (c), and Class C (c), where accrued expenses or reasonably estimated costs can be claimed.
+15. What should I do if I cannot log in to the CBS submission portal using the given username and password?
+Please copy and paste the username and password from the electronic document provided.
+If the issue persists, contact us at Gambling.Audit@vgccc.vic.gov.au.
+We strongly recommend venue operators test and ensure their login is working properly as soon as they receive the letter from the VGCCC with the login details.
+I successfully logged in, but cannot see an outstanding CBS lodgement for this year.
+What do I need to do?
+Can I make changes to the CBS submission?
+Please try logging out first, then logging in again after 5 to 10 minutes.
+If the issue persists, contact us at Gambling.Audit@vgccc.vic.gov.au .
+We strongly recommend venue operators test and ensure their login is working properly as soon as they receive the letter from the VGCCC with the login details.
 Yes, your club can make changes to your submission before 30 September.
-You need to inform the changes to VGCCC at Gambling.Audit@vgccc.vic.gov.au, and we will reopen the CBS lodgement for you.
-If your change impacts the total CBS claim in your submission, your CBS must be audited again, and a new auditor report must be attached.
-The auditor report must address what changes were made, the impact of the changes, and the revised CBS was audited.
-Until the new auditor report is attached, your revised CBS is not considered as submitted.
+Please notify the changes to VGCCC at Gambling.Audit@vgccc.vic.gov.au, and we will reopen the CBS lodgement for you.
+3001113310111 Any changes that affect the total amount of your CBS claim post-submission must be accompanied by a new auditor's report.
+The auditor's report must address what changes were made, the impact of the changes, and the revised CBS was audited.
+Until the new auditor's report is attached, your revised CBS is not considered submitted.
 18. I am a venue operator with five venues.
-We incur group expenses that are not paid directly by individual venues, but which otherwise can be claimable as community benefits.
-Can these 'head office' expenses be claimed as community benefits and if they can, how are the amounts allocated to each of the five venues?
-Venue operators can adopt any practical or sensible method of allotment of 'head office' expenditure against their venues, such as pro rata allotment.
+We incur group expenses that are not paid directly by individual venues, but which otherwise can be claimed as community benefits.
+Can these 'head office' expenses be claimed as community benefits, and if they can, how are the amounts Venue operators can adopt any practical or sensible method of allotment of 'head office' expenditure against their venues, such as pro rata allotment.
 Remember that the amount claimed as a community benefit under Class B must be in the same proportion as non-gaming revenue to the club's total revenue.
-For example, a venue operator operates 2 club venues, and the CBS audit costs were combined for the 2 venues and invoiced at \$2,000.
+For example, a venue operator operates 2 club venues, and the CBS audit costs for the 2 venues were combined and invoiced at \$2,000.
 If the deemed proportion of the audit cost is equal for each venue, then \$1,000 will be claimed in the CBS for each venue.